sychan/kb_sdk_docs/_sources/tutorial/5_setup.rst.txt

 -------------------------------------------

 In the root directory of the module, there is a specification file is called ``{username}ContigFilter.spec``.
-This file uses a proprietary language called KIDL to specify which functions the module that will be accessible to other SDK services as well as the input and output types.
+This file uses a proprietary language called KIDL to specify which functions in the module will be accessible to other SDK services, as well as to specify the input and output types.
-The specification is used to generate client code in any KBase supported language, therefore, FileUtils and modules that contain functions that are primarily used by other modules will have a detailed KIDL spec.
+The specification file is used to generate client code in any KBase supported language.
+Therefore, FileUtils and modules that contain functions that are primarily used by other modules will have a detailed KIDL spec.
 However, for modules that are focused on defining user-facing apps, a very basic specification is all we need.

 File structure